We are pleased to provide the following classes at no charge to members of the Napa Valley Vintners association:

 Due to overwhelming interest in the numbers that drive successful wineries, we have decided to offer a series of classes covering winery financial information from every angle.
 Designed for winery owners, each class can be taken individually or in sequence.

 In this three- part series, we will provide owners and managers insight into the financial side of the wine business from three different perspectives.

+This session is full as of April 7, 2015.
 In this session, we will show you how a bookkeeper/accountant approaches information in a winery.
 You will learn what to look for, how to review your results, identify trouble spots, and evaluate the information.
 We’ll share a view of the wine industry from a transactional perspective, including the flow of information so you can appreciate the effort involved in keeping multiple systems in sync.

 You will leave this session with new insights and greater respect for your favorite bookkeeper.